librerob/LinuxMintGuides/guides/post-install/README.md

-# Ubuntu Post-Install Guide
+# Linux Mint Cinnamon Post-Install Guide

-> Applies to: Ubuntu 22.04/24.04 and derivatives (Linux Mint, Pop!_OS, Zorin OS, etc.)
+> Written for Linux Mint Cinnamon, but most sections apply equally to Ubuntu 22.04/24.04 and other derivatives (Pop!_OS, Zorin OS, etc.).

-This guide covers everything to do right after a fresh Ubuntu install — system tuning, security configuration, disabling unnecessary services, setting up your preferred software, and configuring the Cinnamon desktop.
+This guide covers everything to do right after a fresh Linux Mint install — system tuning, security configuration, disabling unnecessary services, setting up your preferred software, and configuring the Cinnamon desktop.
 Each section explains **what the setting does**, **where the file goes**, and **which service to restart**.

 ---